 Darwin (1837-1872) who speaks of the importance of emotional expression or emotional expression that are aimed at achieving emotionally and socially intelligent behavior and effective and successful adaptation.
 Additional impact on the development of this model can be traced in the 1920 descriptions of the Thorndike that emphasizes the importance of social intelligence on the total human performance.
 Furthermore in 1940 Wechsler's observations concerning the impact of non-thinking (non-cognitive) factors to what he called intelligent behavior.
 Gardners' concept of multiple intelligences in 1983 had a strong influence on the development of interpersonal components of Bar-On model of emotional-social intelligence.
 Bar-On model can be divided into two main parts.
-The first part is a theory, or conceptualization, of emotional-social intelligence, and the second part is the psychometric aspect of the model is, in essence, the measure of emotional-social intelligence and (b) Bar-On psychometric model of emotional-social intelligence and (b) Bar-On psychometric model of emotional-social intelligence apply to both conceptual and psychometric aspect of this model.
+The first part is a theory, or conceptualization, of emotional-social intelligence, and the second part is the psychometric aspect of the model is, in essence, the measure of emotional-social intelligence, which is based on theory and designed to assess.
+These two aspects of the model is also called (a) Bar-On conceptual model of emotional-social intelligence and (b) Bar-On psychometric model of emotional-social intelligence, and (c) Bar-On model of emotional-social intelligence apply to both conceptual and psychometric aspect of this model.